 - Monitors transforms health and alerts if an operational issue occurred.

-You can create transform rules under Stack Management > Rules and Connectors.
+You can create transform rules under Stack Management > Rules.

 On the Create rule window, give a name to the rule and optionally provide